K. R. Meera: Journalistic career

-Writing
+Literary career

 Meera's first published work was a story submitted to Mathrubhumi, a magazine, in 2000.
 Her first short story collection Ormayude Njarambu was published in 2002.
-This collection won the Gita Hiranyan Endowment Award instituted by Kerala Sahitya Akademi and Ankanam Literary Award.
+This collection won the Gita Hiranyan Endowment Award instituted by Kerala Sahitya Akademi and the Ankanam Literary Award.
 Her next book Mohamanja was published in 2004.
 It was translated into English by J. Devika as Yellow is the Colour of Longing (Penguin, 2011).
 The title story, which explores the absurdity of desire, was also published in Arshilata: Women's Fiction from India and Bangladesh (ed.
 Niaz Zaman).
 She won the Kerala Sahitya Akademi Award in 2008 for the collection Ave Maria.
 The title story of the book is a brutal glimpse into the debris of Kerala's Communist ideology, the fault lines left behind in families.
 A translation of this story was included in the book First Proof 5, The Penguin Book of New Writing from India (Penguin, 2010).
 Her other collections include K. R. Meerayude Kathakal, a collection of major 26 stories published so far, including Machakathe Thachan, Ormayude Njarambu, Mohamanja, Ave Maria, Karineela, Malakhayude Marukukal, Soorpanakha, Alif Laila and Ottapalam Kadakkuvolam.

 Her early novels include Aa Maratheyum Marannu Marannu Njan, Meera Saadhu, Nethronmeelanam and Yudasinte Suvishesham.
 Meera Sadhu (DC Books, 2008) tells the story of an IIT graduate abandoned at a Krishna temple after going through some torrid times in her married life.
 Five of her short novels have been compiled into a single book titled Meerayude Novellakal (2014).

-Aarachaar, widely regarded as her masterpiece, was originally serialised in Madhyamam Weekly and was published as a book by DC Books in 2012.
+Aarachaar (Hangwoman in English) widely regarded as her masterpiece, was originally serialised in Madhyamam Weekly and was published as a book by DC Books in 2012.
 Set in Bengal, it tells the story of a family of executioners with a long lineage, beginning in the fourth century BC.
 The protagonist of the novel, Chetna, is a strong and tenacious woman who struggles to inherit this profession.
 According to noted literary critic M. Leelavathy, Aarachaar is one of the best literary works produced in Malayalam and follows the legacy of O. V. Vijayan's classic work Khasakkinte Itihasam.
 The novel received the 2013 Kerala Sahitya Akademi Award.
 It was also awarded the prestigious Odakkuzhal Award in 2013, Vayalar Award in 2014 and Sahitya Akademi Award in 2015.
-Aarachaar was translated into English by J. Devika as The Hangwoman.
-The novel has sold more than 38000 copies (as of 2015 January).
+The novel has sold more than 38,000 copies (as of January 2015).
 The novel was translated into English by J. Devika under the title Hangwoman: Everyone Loves a Good Hanging (Hamish Hamilton, 2014).
 Hangwoman was shortlisted for the prestigious DSC Prize for South Asian Literature 2016.
 Her latest novel Sooryane Aninja Oru Stree is being published in Vanitha magazine.

 She has also been noted as a screenplay writer of four serials.
 She was credited as the associate in writing for the film Ore Kadal, a National Award winner.
 She is also a well-known column-writer in Malayalam.